MiswaQ/islam-for-beginners/README.md

 ![First Page Islam](/assets/images/readimage/amiresp.png)

-<p>This page is directed to people who have some intrest in Islam.
+<p>This page is directed to people who have some interest in Islam.
 It can be a person who wants to know what Islam is.
-A person who resently have converted.
+A person who recently have converted.
 Or maybe someone who has a family member or friend who converted.
-And wish to understand what this person is beliving.</p>
+And wish to understand what this person is believing.</p>

-<p>As the world have alot of missconseptions about Islam I would sugest to you that best person to ask about Islam is a schoolar if you cant find a schoolar then try to find a practising muslim to ask your questions.</p>
+<p>As the world have a lot of misconceptions about Islam I would suggest to you that best person to ask about Islam is a scholar if you cant find a scholar then try to find a practicing Muslim to ask your questions.</p>

-<p>Here I will try to give you short and simple informative page where you can get a litle basic information about Islam.
+<p>Here I will try to give you short and simple informative page where you can get a little basic information about Islam.
 And if one want to indulge in learning more about Islam.
-One can find alot of information online both from muslim and non muslim researchers.</p>
+One can find a lot of information online both from Muslim and non Muslim researchers.</p>
 <br>
 <br>